software-mansion/protostar/website/docs/cli-reference.md

 #### `--token STRING`
 Used by whitelisted users for deploying contracts in Alpha MainNet.
 #### `--wait-for-acceptance`
-Waits for transaction to be accepted on chain.
+Wait for the transaction to be accepted on chain.
 ### `declare-cairo0`
-Sends a declare transaction of cairo 0 contract to Starknet.
+Send a declare transaction of Cairo 0 contract to Starknet.
 #### `contract PATH`
 Required.